goniti/TodolistReactBootstrap/README.md

 echo "Good to go :tada:"
 ```

-However, you can
-also use the official documentation in the Create React App website for that.

 If you'd like to know more about how to effectively do React with TypeScript, we recommend looking at the following:

 - [React+TypeScript Cheatsheets](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet#reacttypescript-cheatsheets)